 Either "Yes" or "No", which decides whether these tags can be overridden.
 Lintian will print an informal message if it sees an override for a tag marked as non-overridable (except if --quiet is passed).

-The value must be a valid tag severity; the severity of the affected tags is set to this value.
-Note that experimental is not a severity.
+The value must be a valid tag severity other than "classification".
+The severity of the affected tags is set to this value.
+This cannot be used on any tag that is defined as a "classification" tag.

 The paragraph must contain at least one other field than the Tag field.